THE PORCH COMMUNITY CHURCH

 Solemn and Silent

 The instructor explains that this exercise will take self-control.
 Members pair back to back.
 On the count of three, everyone must face their partner, look each other in the eyes, and then try to remain solemn and serious.
 No speaking!
-The rst to smile or laugh must sit down.
+The first to smile or laugh must sit down.
 All who remain standing then take a new partner and the activity continues until only one person has not smiled or laughed.
 (Second round of playing can involve two teams competing to outlast each other.)
 If you get a pair at the end who are both keeping a straight face, the rest of the group can act as hecklers to disrupt them.

 Meuume

 The basic aim of this activity is to learn the names of others in your group, without forgetting your own!!!
 Participants stand in a straight line.
-The rst person in line (e.g., Jim) turns to the 2nd person (e.g., Penny) and follows the name process of “Meuume” as outlined:
+The first person in line (e.g., Jim) turns to the 2nd person (e.g., Penny) and follows the name process of “Meuume” as outlined:

 Jim says his own name: Jim